In the State of Missouri, the Bill of Sale form acts as a receipt for the buyer and provides proof that the seller no longer owns the vehicle.

 Sellers, other than Missouri licensed dealers, must submit a completed Missouri Bill of Sale Form (Form 1957) to report the sale.

 They can also submit also a Notice of Sale (Form 5049).
-In that case view below more information about reporting the sale of your vehicle.
+In this case read below more information about how to report the sale of your vehicle.

 The Bill of Sale or Even-Trade Bill of Sale must be notarized when showing proof of ownership on major component parts of a rebuilt vehicle or when specifically requested to be notarized by the Department of Revenue.